Four OT students discussing the layout of a room during a lab exercise

 In keeping with Belmont University's occupational therapy program's mission and curriculum design, fieldwork will be directed toward meeting the goals of education for practice, advocacy, and research.
 The fieldwork experiences are designed to encourage values and behaviors that exemplify professional leadership, integrity, and social consciousness; these values/behaviors support the program's goals to develop ethical practitioners to meet the immediate and future needs of the community.

 The occupational therapy program requires both Level I and Level II fieldwork experiences.
 Level I fieldwork is an integral part of the didactic portion of the educational program.
 Students are exposed to diverse practice settings to increase their understanding of occupational therapy.
-Level II fieldwork is the culminating educational experience for the Belmont University occupational therapy student.

 Starting in the spring of the first year, students begin the first of three Level I fieldwork experiences.
 Students engage in directed observation and participate at clinical fieldwork sites where they can begin to apply principles taught in previous and concurrent coursework.